-Maui is another one of the rare places where it is possible to get closer to whales than the usual whale-watching cruise.
-For instance, it is possible to get to them by paddle boarding or, for an even more personal experience, choose the snorkeling option.
+Maui is another rare place where it is possible to get closer to whales than the usual whale-watching cruise.
+For instance, it is possible to get to them by paddle boarding or choose the snorkeling option for an even more personal experience.

 This would likely be a memory to remember forever, as the humpback whales that can be spotted are likely to be accompanied by their calves, just after given birth to the previous winter.
 The whale watching experience in Maui is a magical one.